Minimizing transients via the Kreiss system norm: Introduction

+Mitigating large transients is a general concern in control design, and has been addressed e.g. in \cite{astolfi22,whidborne2007minimization,MQMcW2011,ray21}.
+LMI approaches are discussed in \cite{boyd1994linear, whidborne2005minimization}, and a comparison between minimization of (\ref{M}) and LMI techniques is \cite{quenon2021control}, suggesting that, in the case of plane Poiseuille flow, minimization (\ref{M}) may be less conservative.

 The remainder of this article is organized as follows.
-In Section \ref{sect-Kreiss}, we introduce a frequency-domain approximation of $\mathcal M_0(G)$, better suited for the purpose of optimization, called the Kreiss system norm $\mathcal K(G)$.
-In a technical Section \ref{sect-Norm}, estimates between various system norms related to $L_1$-disturbances are obtained, while Section \ref{sect-Persistent} addresses the case of persistent perturbations.
-Experiments in Sections \ref{sect-LCA} and \ref{sect-ChaosFP} focus on $L_1$-disturbances, where we apply Kreiss norm minimization to control nonlinear dynamics involving limit cycles, chaos or multiple fixed points, with the goal to increase the region of local stability or to even achieve global stability in closed loop.
+Section \ref{sect-Kreiss} introduces the Kreiss system norm $\mathcal K(G)$ as a frequency domain approximation of $\mathcal M_0(G)$, followed by Section \ref{sect_optim}, which presents the central Kreiss optimization program.
+Section \ref{sect-Norm} gives norm estimates related to $L_1$-disturbances.
+Section \ref{sect_kreiss} derives the system norm estimate $\mathcal K(G) \leq \mathcal M_0(G)$ from Young's inequality.
+In Section \ref{new_subs} we investigate attainment of the lower bound $\overline{\sigma}(CB) \leq \mathcal K(G)\leq \mathcal M_0(G)$.
+This is important in view of the quest whether lack of normality of the system $A$-matrix continues to be the cause of unduly large transients when the set-up is (\ref{NL}) and no longer (\ref{nl}).
+Section \ref{sect-Persistent} addresses the case of persistent perturbations, again using Young's inequality.
+Experiments in Sections \ref{sect-LCA} and \ref{sect-ChaosFP} focus on $L_1$-disturbances, where we apply the Kreiss norm minimization of Section \ref{sect-Kreiss} to control nonlinear dynamics involving limit cycles, chaos or multiple fixed points, with the goal to mitigate transients and thereby increase the region of local stability or to even achieve global stability in closed loop.
 Conclusions are given in Section \ref{sect-Conclusion}.